Visa policy of Haiti

+missions.
+They may enter without a visa for up to 3 months if they are holding a valid visa or residence permit issued by any Schengen Area member state, Canada or the United States.

-All non-Haitian passport holders must pay a tourist fee of US$10 on arrival.
+All non-Haitian passport holders must pay a tourist fee of USD 10 on arrival.

 Visitors must hold passports that are valid for at least 6 months from the date of arrival.